mskf3000/Tutorials-and-Cheat-Sheets/Vagrant.md

     vagrant up

-Or run the command this way to get debugging info:
+This variant of the command will give you debugging info:

     vagrant up --debug

+And this variant of the command will rerun the provisioning scripts on an already established Vagrant box:

+    vagrant up --provision

 SSH into the Vagrant box with this command: